m7a/lp-backup-tests/README.md

     Given the complexity of storage that includes deduplication, encryption, compression and multiple backup versions/hosts it is not surprising that most modern tools' data can only be read by themselves.
-Yet, it would be highly desiable for independent and compatible restoration tools to exist!
+Yet, it would be highly desirable for independent and compatible restoration tools to exist!

 Windows Support w/o WSL/Cygwin
 :   Even if Linux is the primary system of concern (for the sake of this